Abhijit2505/Cat-Photo-Classification/README.md

                       parameters["b" + str(l)] = ...

 #### 6.Predict Labels:
-This function is used to predict the results of a  L-layer neural network.
+This function is used to predict the results of a  L-layer neural network,

     Arguments:
         X - data set of examples you would like to label